ChapelR/simple-inventory/docs/InventoryAPI.md

 - `take` (string) can appear as link text when users can transfer items in the interface.
 Default: `"Take"`
 - `give` (string) can appear as link text when users can transfer items in the interface.
 Default: `"Give"`
 - `use` (string) link text for the action allowing consumables to be used.
 Default: `"Use"`
+- `stack` (string) the text used to refer to an item stack when dropping or transferring whole stacks in the default interface.
+Default: `"stack"`
 - `stackPre` (string) string appears before the item stack counts.
 Default: `"&nbsp;&times;&nbsp;"` (that is,&nbsp;&times;&nbsp;)
 - `stackPost` (string) string appears after the item stack counts.
 Default: `"&nbsp;"`